top of page

 Mark Dimaisip is a Filipino writer from Manila.
 His works have appeared in The Brasilia Review, Cha, Fantasy Magazine, harana poetry, Human Parts, Oxford Brookes International Poetry Competition, Strange Horizons and elsewhere.
 He has performed for poetry slams and literary festivals in Southeast Asia and Australia.
 Links to his poems are at markdimaisip.carrd.co.

-Mark is also the author of the poem “Loose Limits” from Radon issue 5.
+Mark is also the author of the poem “Loose Limits” from Radon Issue 5.

 Q: Your poem “Loose Limits” takes an initial idea and then takes the reader on an immense journey filled with multiple metaphorical images and narratives threads, all building into one central conceit.
 Is this structure typically how you find yourself approaching poems?